nledford/Pi-Hole-VPS-Tutorial/README.md

 sudo apt install mosh
 ```

-### Set up `ufw`
+### Set up **`ufw`**

 We will set up a basic firewall, [`ufw`](https://wiki.debian.org/Uncomplicated%20Firewall%20%28ufw%29), that will restrict access to certain services on the server.
-Specifically, we want to ensure that only ports needed for SSH, Pi-Hole, and PiVPN are open.
+Specifically, we want to ensure that only ports needed for SSH, **Pi-Hole**, and **PiVPN** are open.
 Additional ports can be opened depending on your specific needs.

-We will be opening ports for secure FTP so that `.ovpn` files needed for connecting to our VPN later can be retrieved via a FTP application such as Filezilla or Transmit.
+We will be opening ports for secure FTP so that `.ovpn` files needed for connecting to our VPN later can be retrieved via a FTP application such as [Filezilla](https://filezilla-project.org/) or [Transmit](https://panic.com/transmit/).

 - Set up `ufw`
     ```shell